michaelweiss/keygraph/README.md

 dot -Tpdf dot/d1.dot -o graphs/d1.pdf
 ```

-In generating the KeyGraph, stopwords in the `noise\stopwords.txt` file are used to remove noise words.
+When generating the KeyGraph, stopwords in the `noise\stopwords.txt` file are used to remove noise words.
+To add stopwords, add one stopword or symbol per line.

 ## References